Atlanta Historic Sites

 Atlanta Life Insurance

-DESCRIPTION: Founded 1905 by Alonzo F. Herndon in the glory years of the sweet Auburn district; ranked by Black Enterprise as the 2nd largest African American insurance company.
-Atlanta Life Insurance Art Gallery features over 300 original works of art by African American artists and the company is also known for hosting a national African American art competition.
+DESCRIPTION: Founded in 1905 by Alonzo F. Herndon in the glory years of the sweet Auburn district, ranked by Black Enterprise as the 2nd largest African American insurance company.
+Atlanta Life Insurance Art Gallery features over 300 original works of art by African American artists, and the company is also known for hosting a national African American art competition.

 DAYS & HOURS: Mon-Fri 9a-5p